 Penn State Abington program officials are not permitted to administer any topical or oral substances to students, including topical antibiotic creams, sunscreens and insect repellents.

-Penn State Abington program officials will not dispense over-the-counter or prescription medications to participants.
-Students will be allowed to possess and take medications on their own per the following conditions:
+Penn State Abington program officials may dispense over-the-counter or prescription medications to participants under the following conditions:

-Parents/Guardians of students with severe allergies are required to complete an Emergency Health Care Plan.
+Parents/Guardians of students with severe allergies are required to complete a Youth Medical Form.
 A copy of this plan will remain with the student’s counselor and instructor at all times.